Rhamondre Stevenson: 2022 season

 Stevenson had a breakout season in 2022, despite starting the season as the backup to Damien Harris.
 In Week 5 against the Detroit Lions, Stevenson rushed for 161 yards on 25 carries in a 29–0 win.
 The following week, in his first start of the season, he rushed for 76 yards and two touchdowns in a 38–15 win over the Browns.
 In Week 15, he ran for a career-high 172 yards and a touchdown on 19 carries.
 He finished the season with 1,040 rushing yards and five touchdowns along with a team-leading 69 catches to go with 421 receiving yards and one touchdown.

 2023 season

 In the 2023 season, Stevenson had 156 carries for 619 rushing yards and four rushing touchdowns to go with 38 receptions for 238 receiving yards in 12 games.

 2024 season

 On June 20, 2024, Stevenson signed a four-year, $36 million contract extension that included $17 million guaranteed with the Patriots.
 On October 4, head coach Jerod Mayo announced that Stevenson had been demoted from his starting role due to fumbling issues.
 In Week 8 against the New York Jets, Stevenson rushed for 48 yards and two touchdowns, including a game-winner in the 25–22 win.
 In the 2024 season, he had 207 carries for 801 rushing yards and seven rushing touchdowns to go with 33 receptions for 168 receiving yards and one receiving touchdown.

+2025 season

+Stevenson entered the 2025 season as the starting running back.
+He suffered a toe injury in Week 8 and missed three games, during which time rookie TreVeyon Henderson took over the starting role, and eventually led to a shared workload as the season progressed.
+In Week 18, Stevenson had 131 rushing yards and 22 receiving yards with a pair of rushing touchdowns and one receiving score in a 38–10 win over the Miami Dolphins, earning AFC Offensive Player of the Week.
+He finished the season second behind Henderson with 603 rushing yards and seven touchdowns, along with 32 catches for 345 yards and two touchdowns, helping the Patriots clinch the 2nd seed in the AFC and a 14–3 record.

+In a 16–3 win against the Los Angeles Chargers in the Wild Card round, Stevenson had 53 rushing yards and 75 receiving yards, leading the team in receiving yards in the game.
+In Super Bowl LX, Stevenson had 63 scrimmage yards and a receiving touchdown in the 29–13 loss to the Seattle Seahawks.